piergiorgio-roveda/cirtyplanner-download-fema/README.md

   -h, --help            Show help message and exit
 ```

 **Note:** The legacy script combines extraction and merging in one step.
-The new two-step process (06a + 06b) is recommended for better control and error handling.
+The new four-step process (06a + 06b + 06c + 06d) is recommended for better control and error handling.

 ## Common Workflows